Frequently Asked Questions

 Will my donors get a tax receipt?

 Donors to your crowdfunding campaign may receive a tax receipt if you have selected a registered charity as your platform.
-The Fathom Fund does not issue tax receipts to partners or donors.
+MEOPAR does not issue tax receipts to partners or donors.

 Most platforms are not charitable organizations.